Renfrew County, Ontario $100,000 Startup Competition

 - Serves in an ad hoc advisory capacity to Renfrew County CFDC throughout the RC100 Startup Competition

 - All finalists invited to the Pitch Contest will make their pitches directly to the Power Panel.
-The Power Panel will then determine the Top 5 who will advance to Round 2 of the competition.
+The Power Panel will then determine the Top 3 who will advance in the competition.

 Ryan is a serial start-up revenue grower with insatiable curiosity and love the thrill of taking concepts to contracts.
 He has successfully been a player/coach at both Miovision and Axonify with success in repeatable revenue and investment.
 He has spent time negotiating enterprise contracts with the Fortune 500, jetsetting for client presentations and building high performing sales teams.
 Ryan is passionate about lifelong customer satisfaction to sustain organizations.